Buddhism

 Right Effort

-To prevent unarisen unwholesome states
+To prevent unarisen unwholesome

 To abandon arisen unwholesome states